colton-gabertan/colton-gabertan.github.io/_posts/2023-08-26-Google-Summer-of-Code-2023.md

 To remediate the performance issue, we took advantage of Python 3 list comprehensions as well as the builtin `byte()` casting.
 This improved the speed of our conversions approximately 100x.
 The pull request addressing this issue may be found [here](https://github.com/mandiant/capa/pull/1761).

-**CPython Module Accessability:**
+**CPython Module Accessibility:**

 Ghidrathon implants CPython interpreters into the Java Virtual Machine (JVM) in order to allow Python 3 scripts to be injected into the JVM.
 Originally, this caused issues as re-importing a Python module would cause crashes, due to modules not supporting multiple instances of an interpreter within the same process.
 Because we run everything from a single Java process for Ghidra feature extraction, this required an entire re-architecting of Ghidrathon.

-To remedy this issue, Ghidrathon implemented shared interpreters in [Ghidrathon v2.2.0](https://github.com/mandiant/Ghidrathon/releases/tag/v2.2.0) to allow accessability of each module to each shared interpreter.
+To remedy this issue, Ghidrathon implemented shared interpreters in [Ghidrathon v2.2.0](https://github.com/mandiant/Ghidrathon/releases/tag/v2.2.0) to allow accessibility of each module to each shared interpreter.

 **Maintaining the Ghidra State of Objects for each CPython Shared Interpreter:**